virtualagc/virtualagc/Rope-Module Dump Library/README.md

 Flaws:  None known.

-## 1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin
+## 1003133-20-BlockI-Sunrise45+-B28-BadStrand7_BrokenCore167.bin, 1003133-20-BlockI-Sunrise45+-B28-Repaired.bin

 Source:  An anonymous collector.

 Software:  Sunrise 45, 69

-Flaws:
+Flaws in the raw dump, due to a defective module:

   * Bad Strand 7 (Stuck Bit 7, last quarter of banks 21 and 24):  As described earlier, stuck bits can be corrected with a parity-based fix.
-The parity-based fix has not been applied in this raw dump, however.
   * Broken Core 167:  The physical construction of a fixed-memory core rope involves the fact that whether or not data is read as a 0 or a 1 from a specific core depends on whether the wire for reading the data is threaded through the core (which is shaped like a tiny doughnut) or else passes around it.
 64 wires are used for any given core &mdash; limited by the thickness of the wire and the size of the hole &mdash; so a broken core affects many locations at similar addresses but perhaps different memory banks.
 In the case of core 167, data from the following addresses is lost and the indicated software sections are probably affected:
       * 04,6167: EXECUTIVE
       * 04,6567: PROGRESS CONTROL